hyperledger-labs/blockchain-explorer/README-CONFIG.md

     ```json
     {
         "network-configs": {
-            "first-network": {
+            "test-network": {
-                "name": "firstnetwork",
+                "name": "Test Network",
-                "profile": "./connection-profile/first-network.json"
+                "profile": "./connection-profile/test-network.json"
             }
         },
         "license": "Apache-2.0"
     }
     ```
-  * `first-network` is the name of your connection profile, and can be changed to any name.
+  * `test-network` is the name of your connection profile, and can be changed to any name.
   * `name` is a name you want to give to your fabric network, you can change only value of the key "name".
   * `profile` is the location of your connection profile, you can change only value of the key "profile"
-  * Change `fabric-path` to your fabric network disk path in the `first-network.json` file
+  * Change `fabric-path` to your fabric network disk path in the `test-network.json` file
   * Provide the full disk path to the adminPrivateKey config option, it ussually ends with "_sk"\
   e.g.
     ```json